Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Experimental Setup

 \subsection{Data Split}

-The dataset, comprising 349 samples, is partitioned chronologically into training (286 samples, 82\%), validation (21 samples, 6\%), and test (42 samples, 12\%) sets.
-Chronological partitioning prevents temporal data leakage and simulates real-world scenarios where models predict future sentiment from historical data.
-Identical partitions are used for all embedding representations to ensure fair comparison.
+The dataset (349 samples) is partitioned chronologically into training (286 samples, 82\%), validation (21 samples, 6\%), and test (42 samples, 12\%) sets.
+This approach prevents temporal data leakage and simulates real-world scenarios where models predict future sentiment based on historical data.
+Identical partitions are used for all embedding representations to ensure a fair comparison.
 Class distributions are approximately preserved across all splits.